bradwright/Realtime-presentation/presentation-notes.rst

 How does it work?
 =================

-- This part of the talk is broken down into 3 sections:
 - The old way:

   - Some of these techniques are as old as Ajax itself, so circa